clementfarabet/ipam-tutorials/th_tutorials/1_supervised/README.md

 Typical ConvNets rely on a few basic modules:

   * Filter bank layer: the input is a 3D array with n1 2D feature maps of size n2 x n3.
-Each component is denoted x_ijk, and each feature map is denoted xi.
+Each component is denoted $x_ijk$, and each feature map is denoted xi.
 The output is also a 3D array, y composed of m1 feature maps of size m2 x m3.
-A trainable filter (kernel) k_ij in the filter bank has size l1 x l2 and connects input feature map x to output feature map y_j.
-The module computes y_j = b_j + i_{kij} * x_i where * is the 2D discrete convolution operator and b_j is a trainable bias parameter.
+A trainable filter (kernel) $k_ij$ in the filter bank has size l1 x l2 and connects input feature map x to output feature map $y_j$.
+The module computes $y_j = b_j + i_{kij} * x_i$ where $*$ is the 2D discrete convolution operator and $b_j$ is a trainable bias parameter.
 Each filter detects a particular feature at every location on the input.
 Hence spatially translating the input of a feature detection layer will translate the output but leave it otherwise unchanged.

   * Non-Linearity Layer: In traditional ConvNets this simply consists in a pointwise tanh() sigmoid function applied to each site (ijk).
 However, recent implementations have used more sophisticated non-linearities.
-A useful one for natural image recognition is the rectified sigmoid Rabs: abs(g_i.tanh()) where g_i is a trainable gain parameter.
+A useful one for natural image recognition is the rectified sigmoid Rabs: $\abs(g_i.tanh())$ where $g_i$ is a trainable gain parameter.
 The rectified sigmoid is sometimes followed by a subtractive and divisive local normalization N, which enforces local competition between adjacent features in a feature map, and between features at the same spatial location.

   * Feature Pooling Layer: This layer treats each feature map separately.
 In its simplest instance, it computes the average values over a neighborhood in each feature map.
 Recent work has shown that more selective poolings, based on the LP-norm, tend to work best, with P=2, or P=inf (also known as max pooling).
 The neighborhoods are stepped by a stride larger than 1 (but smaller than or equal the pooling neighborhood).
 This results in a reduced-resolution output feature map which is robust to small variations in the location of features in the previous layer.
 The average operation is sometimes replaced by a max PM.
 Traditional ConvNets use a pointwise tanh() after the pooling layer, but more recent models do not.
 Some ConvNets dispense with the separate pooling layer entirely, but use strides larger than one in the filter bank layer to reduce the resolution.
 In some recent versions of ConvNets, the pooling also pools similar feature at the same location, in addition to the same feature at nearby locations.